-Happy almost winter.
-Remember that feeling, after a snow day, when you arrive home, muscles pleasingly tired, belly ravenously hungry, body in need of a soak in warm water, and mind ready to rest beside a roaring fire?
-To us, this anticipatory moment (almost) matches the one just before taking the first powder run of the season.
+Today we're celebrating that feeling, after a perfect winter day outside — muscles tired, appetite hearty, body ready for a soak in warm water — when all feels right with the world.
+To us, this moment (almost) matches the one just before taking the first powder run of the season.

 And then there’s the gear.
-Scrambling to find all your winter stuff after many months of not thinking about it is a bummer.
+Playing in the snow is inarguably gear-heavy.
 Getting to your destination to find you’ve forgotten one glove or an important layer is an inconvenience (and usually expensive).
-Dealing with a mountain of soggy stuff when you get home from your snow day is the opposite of pleasure.
+Dealing with a pile of soggy clothing and equipment when you get home from your snow day is the opposite of pleasure.

 We’ve got a system for this.
-With a little proper planning, you can circumvent the winter gear bummer-factor once and for all.
-Take it from an organasm addict: never again do you have to spend an hour searching for your stuff the night before the first big snow fall.
-It’s possible to make it to the slopes every time with all your gear intact.
-At the end of a long day, you don’t have to endure floor-damaging puddles or clothes that permanently smell like wet sheep all winter.
+With a proper plan, you can circumvent the winter gear bummer-factor once and for all.
+Never again do you have to spend an hour searching for your things the night before a big snow fall.
+It’s possible to make it to your outdoor destination every time with all your gear intact.
+Even better, at the end of a long day, you don’t have to endure floor-damaging puddles or clothes that smell like wet sheep all winter.
 All you need is a little organization game.

 These are our top nine tricks for organizing winter gear like a boss:

-1. Buy gear bags for each season.
-Summer gear goes in the summer bag, winter in the winter bag, etcetera.
+1. This is the most important rule.
+Buy gear bags for each season: Summer bags, Winter bags, and Seasonal Crossover bags.
 Develop the habit of storing your equipment in them until the season arrives, and it will all be there when you’re ready to use it again.

-2. Once winter arrives and the snow has fallen, set up a system for your footwear.
+2. Create a system for your footwear.
 Place your wet, muddy, snowy boots on a cooling rack (normally used for baking) that rests inside a waterproof tray by the door.
-This will allow the mud and snow to melt off while sparing your floor.
+This will allow the mud and snow to melt away, while sparing your floor.

 3. Keep your indoor shoes on a higher shelf by the front door.
 This helps them stay dry and separate from wet outdoor stuff and they remain easily reachable when you come home.